xp44mm/Notebook/F#/Reflection/Working with Types.md

     let flags =
         [
             if mi.IsAbstract then yield "Abstract"
-            if mi.IsAssembly then yield "Assembly"
-            if mi.IsConstructedGenericMethod then yield "ConstructedGenericMethod"
+            if mi.IsAssembly then yield "Assembly" // internal if mi.IsConstructedGenericMethod then yield "ConstructedGenericMethod"
             if mi.IsConstructor then yield "Constructor"
-            if mi.IsFamily then yield "Family"
-            if mi.IsFamilyAndAssembly then yield "FamilyAndAssembly"
+            if mi.IsFamily then yield "Family" // protected if mi.IsFamilyAndAssembly then yield "FamilyAndAssembly"
             if mi.IsFamilyOrAssembly then yield "FamilyOrAssembly"
             if mi.IsFinal then yield "Final"